Running a Marathon Without Training? 6 Tips

 #4: Forget about Finishing Times

 The clock at the finish line can be the downfall of so many runners — I’ve seen it happen time and time again.
-When you’re undertrained or just trying to make it through the race, your goal shouldn’t be a specific time, but to finish strong and injury-free.
+When you’re undertrained or just trying to make it through the race, your goal shouldn’t be a specific time; it should be to finish strong and injury-free.

 Sure, elite athletes are chasing the podium positions, but for most of us, the real competition is ourselves — not the clock.
 That’s a mindset shift that can be hard, especially if you’re naturally competitive.
 But trust me, it’s one of the most important lessons to learn.

-One of the biggest traps I see runners fall into — both first-timers and veterans — is getting pulled along by the pace of others.
+One of the biggest traps I see runners fall into — both first-timers and veterans — is getting pulled along by others’ pace.

 Countless runners let their ego take the lead early in the race, only to crash hard halfway through.
 They go out too fast, and by mile 10 or 11, they’re clinging on for dear life.
 In the end, they’d have been better off sticking to their race plan, running their pace, and tuning out the noise.